steinmetzr/COMP278/Labs/Lab0.md

 If you are using Github, and it asks you for money, just make the repository public for now.
 Don't forget to [request private repositories as a student](http://github.com/edu), and when Github confirms that you are free to do so, make the repository you created private later by clicking on the wrench and screwdriver icon (it's **Settings**, not **Account settings**) and scroll down to the **Danger Zone** and click **Make private**.

 Once created, you will see your new remote repository on the project host, and you need to study this page carefully.
 Go ahead and bookmark or star this page in your browser so you can get back to it later.
-On this page, you will see command prompt instructions, but don't type these in just yet (Bitbucket users: pretend you are starting from scratch).
+On this page, you will see command prompt instructions, but don't type these in just yet.
+Bitbucket users: pretend you are starting from scratch.
+Github users: click on **SSH**.
 We only need to run one command: find the line in the instructions that says `git remote add origin ...` and copy/paste it into the command prompt and press enter.
 Then, type in the following at the command prompt and press enter.

 	git push -u origin master